HardisonCo/.github/international/taiwan/tw-health/hms-sme/index.md

 ## Integration Points

-This document outlines how HMS-SME is integrated with tw_Health systems in Taiwan.
+This document outlines how HMS-SME is integrated with tw-health systems in Taiwan.